 The Electrospinning Process

-The Electrospinning Company uses sophisticated electrospinning equipment and proprietary know-how in manufacturing methods and polymer chemistry to guarantee batch-to-batch reproducibility and precisely control important fibre parameters, such as diameter and surface texture.
-We are differentiated in our ability to produce highly consistent, reproducible scaffolds that are suitable for cell culture and laboratory research, and ultimately transferable for use in clinical applications.
-Each scaffold batch is checked under a scanning electron microscope (SEM) before shipment to the customer.
+We use sophisticated electrospinning equipment and proprietary know-how in manufacturing methods and polymer chemistry to guarantee batch-to-batch reproducibility and precisely control important fibre parameters, such as diameter and surface texture.

 The electrospinning process is notoriously sensitive to multiple factors.
 We are focused on the production of highly consistent scaffolds, and this reproducibility makes them suitable for clinical applications and scalable.

 The quality of each scaffold batch is checked for a range of specifications, agreed with the customer, including fibre diameter, pore size, porosity, thickness, mechanical properties and residual solvent.

 We produce all our material in a Class V cleanroom using state-of-the art electrospinning equipment and are ISO 13485 certified.